fooplugins/foogallery/README.txt

 Update now to get all the latest features, bug fixes and improvements!

 == Changelog ==

+= 1.8.12 =
+* Fix : Previews not working on new galleries

 = 1.8.11 =
 * New : Added advanced gallery settings for custom settings and custom attributes